Property taxes for residential real estate on Oahu can be classified in 3 categories:

 3) Enter the Street Number, Street Name and Unit Information.
 However, for “Street Name” do not include street suffix such as “Boulvard”, “Street”, “Avenue” etc. Example: If you want to search for “1118 Ala Moana Boulevard” enter “1118” under “Street Number” and under “Street Name” you enter “Ala Moana” without “Boulevard”.

 Disclaimer: This information is for general information purposes only and should not be relied upon for any legal, business, economic or tax decisions.
-We are a real estate agency, not tax or legal advisors, and we do not provide any form of legal or tax advice and before making any decisions you should consult with a qualified adviser.
+We are a real estate agency, not tax or legal advisers, and we do not provide any form of legal or tax advice and before making any decisions you should consult with a qualified adviser.